tom-seddon/b2/doc/Installing-on-Windows.md

 Unzip to a folder of your choice and run `b2.exe`.

+If you're a programmer, you might also want to try `b2_Debug.exe`, run in the same way, an extended version with [additional debugging features](./Debug-version.md) for use when creating new programs or investigating existing software.

 ## Windows 7 performance

 If you have trouble with slow startup and poor performance on Windows